 Traditionally, when a person is outdoors, he or she is expected to give up the luxuries and convenience of technology.
 This is because of the fact that technology does not usually survive outdoors.
 Nature is indeed technology’s greatest adversary.
 However, thanks to recent developments, technology has now evolved.
-In this day and age, you no longer need to ‘stick with the basics’ if you’re outdoors, because there are now technological equipment that can withstand the tests of nature, such as rain and heat, like a number of Yamaha outdoor speakers or the Bose Free Space 51 Environmental Speakers.
+In this day and age, you no longer need to ‘stick with the basics’ if you’re outdoors, because there are now technological equipment that can withstand the tests of nature, such as rain and heat.
 This is why its important to understand the difference between indoor and outdoor speakers.
 Check out our comparison table of the best outdoor stereo receivers or skip down to see the reviews.

 |Sony 7.2 Channel Hi-Res 4K Receiver||3.8||$$$|

 The first one we will have a look at is the Sony 7.2-Channel Network A/V Receiver with Built-in Wi-Fi and Bluetooth.
 This stereo receiver has a 7.2-channel system that allows the transmittal of high-definition sounds.
 Of course, it has built-in Wi-Fi, which allows the receiver to tap into the Internet, and access streaming services, as well as make it easy to update firmware.
 Also, thanks to Bluetooth technology, one may stream music to the component directly from one’s smartphone or tablet.
 Moreover, it has eight HDMI ports, making it a great sound system for home theatres.

 Sony is a household name when it comes to media technology.
 One is guaranteed quality and service when it comes to Sony products.
 However, one drawback with the Sony stereo receiver is the price tag.
 Although it comes with a price, most agree it is well worth it.